 Welcome to this month’s What’s Your Diagnosis Challenge!

-But before we begin, check to see if you got last Management of Pediatric Transplant Patients in the Emergency Department right.
+But before we begin, check to see if you got last month’s case on Thoracic Aortic Syndromes in the Emergency Department: Recognition and Management right.

-Case Presentation: Recognition and Management of Pediatric Travel-Associated Infectious Diseases in the Emergency Department
+Case Presentation: Diagnosis and Management of Acute Joint Pain in the Emergency Department

 USACS subscribers can log in or renew here.